 - New York in April: Easter and Easter holidays are likely to kick off New York's peak season with thousands of tourists.
 Book your tickets and activities in advance to ensure you get in on the most in-demand ones.

-- New York in May: The city's parks are now in full bloom: explore them all on foot or by bike and don't leave a green space untouched - how does a picnic in Bryant Park or a sunny morning on the lake in Central Park sound?
+- New York in May: The city's parks are now in full bloom: explore them all on foot or by bike and don't leave a green space untouched - how does a picnic in Bryant Park or a sunny morning at Central Park Lake sound?

 - New York in June: the heat is starting to get hot, but the days are long and you'll have time for everything.
 It's probably the best time of the year to enjoy the views of Manhattan from the top of one of its skyscrapers.